cherkavi/cheat-sheet/ansible.md

 # async execution, nowait task, command execution
-**not all modules support this operation** execute command in asynchronous mode ( with preliminary estimation 120 sec ), with default pool result of the command - 10 ( seconds )
+**not all modules support this operation** execute command in asynchronous mode ( with preliminary estimation 120 sec ), with default poll result of the command - 10 ( seconds )
 ```
   async: 120
 ```
-execute command in asynchronous mode ( with preliminary estimation 120 sec ), with pool result of the command - 60 ( seconds )
+execute command in asynchronous mode ( with preliminary estimation 120 sec ), with poll result of the command - 60 ( seconds )
 ```
   async: 120
-  pool: 60
+  poll: 60
 ```
 execute command and forget, not to wait for execution
 ```
   async: 120
-  pool: 0
+  poll: 0
 ```
 execute command in asynchronous mode, register result